Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 valleyshepherd.com

-During a guided farm tour, kids can see the newborn lambs in the spring, or take a wagon ride up the mountain and look inside the cheese aging cave in the fall.
+During a guided farm tour, kids can see lambs and sheep, and then take a wagon ride up the mountain to learn about the cheesemaking process.

 THE WILDLIFE CONSERVATION AND EDUCATION CENTER